First of all, why Pi?

 Research carried out on transcendental and irrational numbers, largely related to Pi, provide an answer to the squaring of the circle.
 It is in fact impossible to construct a square with an area equal to that of a given circle.

-In statistics and probability, the number Pi also appears, like in
+In statistics and probability, the number Pi also appears, like in Buffon’s needle problem.
+Learn about other maths problems.

-Buffon’s needle problem.
 Interesting Facts about Pi

 More interestingly, the ubiquity of Pi goes beyond the boundaries of simple mathematics.